 Counsel & Community

-Counsel and Community is a podcast where legal insights meet real-life impact.
-Hosted by Kevin Rosenquist, the show features practical guidance on navigating legal challenges while offering tips for personal growth and financial well-being.
+Counsel and Community is a podcast where legal insights meet real-life impact. the show features practical guidance on navigating legal challenges while offering tips for personal growth and financial well-being.

 Listen on: